HatemSelim94/RL-MADDPG/README.md

 After each episode, the rewards that each agent received (without discounting) are added, to get a score for each agent.
 This yields two (potentially different) scores.
 We then take the maximum of these two scores.
 This yields a single score for each episode.
 The problem is considered to be solved when the average of the scores over 100 consecutive episodes is larger than 0.5.

+More info about the solution can be found [here](https://github.com/HatemSelim94/RL-MADDPG/blob/main/Report.md).

 #### Dependencies
 ##### Activate the environment
 To set up your python environment to run the code in this repository, follow the instructions below.